The Thyroid: Cure, Cause, or Symptom?

 Finally, get clear of excessive environmental toxins, whether mold or EMF, chemicals or air pollution, or family and interpersonal drama.

-As mentioned, in hypothyroidism the thyroid is frequently responding to low-grade infection, gut health problems, circadian rhythm issues, and other correctable impediments.
+Low-grade infection, gut health problems, circadian rhythm issues, and other correctable impediments often cause hypothyroidism.

 I have worked with many folks who were able to entirely go off prescription thyroid medication while following these steps.

 Further, I was able to improve all of my severe hypothyroid symptoms via these natural methods without the use of thyroid medication.